 The Alvor is the quieter alternative to Rocha.
-There’s plenty to do in Portimao as it’s larger and so it’s a more bustling area to visit during the winter.
+There’s plenty to do in Portimao as it’s larger, so it’s a more bustling area to visit during winter.

-Most of the activities are closed in Carvoeiro in the winter months, but you can still enjoy the challenging Sete Vales Suspensos hike, boat trips to the Benagil Cave, and visiting the beautiful beaches of Praia de Carvoeiro and Praia da Marinha.
+Most of the activities are closed in Carvoeiro in the winter months, but you can still enjoy the challenging Sete Vales Suspensos hike, boat trips to the Benagil Cave, and visit the beautiful beaches of Praia de Carvoeiro and Praia da Marinha.

-Many of the restaurants and bars are closed during this time of year, but there’s still plenty of beautiful coastlines to explore and places frequented by locals are open.
+Many of the restaurants and bars are closed during this time of year, but there are still plenty of beautiful coastlines to explore, and places frequented by locals are open.

 Boat tours to look for dolphins depart from here, and there’s also the stunning Ponta da Piedade and Praia do Camilo.

 The high cliffs are Sagres are also home to an old Fortress which is protected by one wall and the towering cliffs beyond.

 Where to stay in the Algarve in winter

 Although they might be worth a stroll during the day, staying in the larger cities and towns is more advisable, since more facilities will be open and available.

 What to pack

-If you’re after busy nightlife and lots of restaurants to try then summer may be a better option, but you’ll still find plenty of places to eat during this time of year, or consider a self-catered apartment too, given that it’s so much more affordable!
-I absolutely loved our winter stay in the Algarve, and hope you plan one too!
+If you’re after busy nightlife and lots of restaurants to try, then summer may be a better option, but you’ll still find plenty of places to eat during this time of year or consider a self-catered apartment too, given that it’s so much more affordable.

 If you liked it, pin it!